RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 1. Add the **redisAccountMapping** attribute to the default user profile.

+### Configure SAML in Redis Cloud {#configure-idp}

-1. Sign in to your existing [Redis Cloud account](https://app.redislabs.com/#/login).
+1. Sign in to [Redis Cloud](https://app.redislabs.com/#/login) with the email address associated with the SAML user you set up with your identity provider.

 1. Select **Access Management** from the [admin console](https://app.redislabs.com) menu.